WebBank DigniFi Credit Card

 • The application is missing required information, or the information you provide cannot be verified

 All credit is granted and all Accounts are owned by WebBank.
-This Account is subject to approval by WebBank.
+Your application is subject to approval by WebBank.

 WebBank